cdapio/coopr/docs/docs/source/overview/features.rst

 ========

-Continuuity Loom provides a core set of complementary features to provision and monitor clusters.
+Cask Coopr provides a core set of complementary features to provision and monitor clusters.
 Collectively, they make large scale deployment manageable.

 Core Features